 Electone sheet music free download for God Rest Ye Merry Gentlemen (世のひと忘るな), one of the most famous traditional English Christmas carols.

-Every year, while going about Orchard Road and the rest of Singapore photographing Christmas decorations, I would hear different Jazz versions of God Rest Ye Merry Gentlemen played over the PA systems.
-Almost all versions would feature a Jazz Guitar lead too.
+Every year, while going about Orchard Road and the rest of Singapore photographing Christmas decorations, I would hear different Jazz versions of God Rest Ye Merry Gentlemen played over PA systems.
+Almost all would feature a Jazz Guitar lead too.

 Funny thing: no matter how hard I search later, I can never find any of these recordings online.
 Naturally, I have searched using names of Jazz Guitar greats; Wes Montgomery, Joe Pass, Benson, etc. But nothing that I found quite sounds like what I’ve heard.

 Could it be that I’m imagining things?
 Making up the bulk of a classic English carol in my head as I make my way through December festive shopping crowds?

 Who knows?
 Anyhow, what does it matter anyway?
 Christmas is, after all, also about dreamy mysteries.